Will Social Distance Affect My Child's Development?

 We will all come out of this situation changed.
 We can, however, influence what that looks like for our family, and find opportunities to further build the parent-child bond.
 Kids look to their caretakers for a sense of safety and well-being, and if nothing else, parents should serve a steady and stabilizing role.

 Do you have questions about how your child is developing?
 Our team can help you assess if your child could benefit from and qualify for Early Childhood Intervention services.
-For parents, couples and children seeking emotional support, we provide counseling and virtual support groups.
+For parents, couples and children seeking emotional support, we provide counseling and support groups.

 Child Development Services